league advertises the season dates and builds a queue of

 National Tourney which is already scheduled for Crandon Park Tennis Center in Key Biscayne - Nov.
 1-3, 2013.

-Full price is $29.95 to play in a season, BUT the earlier you sign up we typically offer discounts during these tougher economic times.
+Full price is $29.95 to play in a season.
+The earlier you sign up we typically offer discounts during these tougher economic times.
 Just go to the

 the short form.
 We'd be happy to find you dedicated tennis playing